The Bug Squad¶

 What the team does¶

-This allows developers to spend their time more effectively, and is a great way to learn about how Ubuntu works as an operating system and as a community.
-It’s also not uncommon for triagers to discover new and interesting features they didn’t know about!
+This allows developers to spend their time more effectively.
+It’s also a great way to learn how Ubuntu works as an operating system and as a community.
+It’s also not uncommon for triagers to discover new and interesting features they didn’t know about.

 Triaging bugs consists of: